muneebashafiq/Melanoma-Detection-ML-DIP/README.md

 **Project Overview**

-This project focuses on the automatic detection of melanoma using Digital Image Processing (DIP) and Machine Learning (ML) techniques.
-The goal is to classify skin lesions as melanoma or benign by leveraging various ML models and evaluating their performance.
+This project focuses on the automatic detection of melanoma, a type of skin cancer, using Digital Image Processing (DIP) and Machine Learning (ML) techniques.
+The goal is to classify skin lesions as either melanoma (cancerous) or benign (non-cancerous) by leveraging various ML models and evaluating their performance.
+Since melanoma can be life-threatening if not detected early, this project aims to assist in early diagnosis and improve accuracy through automated image analysis.

 **Dataset**